NaiboWang/EasySpider/Releases/EasySpider_Linux_amd64/readme.txt

 Welcome to promote this software to other friends.

-This version is for Windows 10 x64 and above.
+This version is for Ubuntu 20.04, Debian, Deepin x64 and above.

 Please wait for at most 20 seconds if you see a white screen when open EasySpider.